iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 Select the widget set **Mi Home Vacuum** and add **Vacuum control with map**.
 Its settings are grouped into general options, states and controls, maintenance, rooms, and history.

+- **Instance selection:** choose the **status state** (`info.state`) of the adapter instance you want to display.
+All empty state attributes are filled from that instance automatically, so switching from `mihome-vacuum.0` to another instance takes one click.
+- **Theme:** the widget follows the light or dark theme and the primary color of your VIS 2 project.
+An optional **accent color** overrides the primary color.
+- **Suction levels:** the selectable levels come from the `control.fan_power` state of your robot, so every model shows its own levels.
+The three numeric fallback values are only used when the state has no level catalogue.
+- **Status and error texts:** taken from the adapter's state definitions and translated where a translation exists.
+- **History:** the number of shown cleaning runs is configurable.

 ![VIS 2 vacuum widget](admin/media/Vis%202%20VacuumControlWidget.png)

 ### Rooms, suction levels, and layout

-Each room entry can have its own displayed name, start state, fan-power state, and suction level.
-The numerical fan values are configurable because
-Roborock, Viomi, and Dreame models may use different ranges.
+With **Detect rooms automatically** (default) the VIS 2 widget shows every room the adapter created below `rooms.*`, including its own suction level where the robot supports it.
+Disable the option to configure up to six rooms manually with a displayed name, start state, and fan-power state.
+The VIS 1 widget always uses the manual room configuration.

-The widgets preserve the complete map aspect ratio and adapt their layout to the available width.
+The widgets preserve the complete map aspect ratio and adapt their layout to their own width, not to the browser window.
 If a widget is too small, its content scrolls instead of allowing the map to overlap controls or maintenance cards.
+Resetting a consumable counter asks for confirmation first.

 ### Widget history